 The program does offer student loan forgiveness, but only after twenty-five years.
-Just note that only borrowers with federal direct student loans are eligible.
+Just note that only borrowers with federal direct loans are eligible.

 What is PSLF and how can it help you?

 PSLF stands for ‘public service loan forgiveness’ and it is exactly what it sounds like.
-If you work at a job at the local, state, or federal level, your student loans will be forgiven faster than they would be on an income-based repayment plan.
+If you work at a job at the local, state, or federal level, your loans will be forgiven faster than they would be on an income-based repayment plan.
 You’ll need to make 120 satisfactory payments (or ten years’ worth), so only consider PSLF if the job you work is actually something you’re passionate about.

 What kinds of jobs qualify for Public Service Loan Forgiveness program?